-The proportion of hatched eggs with live larvae after 48 hours during the winter period suggests that a relatively high proportion of eggs immersed in water can hatch even when mean temperatures are below 12°C. Although this seems to be contrary to expectations based on results of previous studies where no free hatching at temperatures lower than 12°C was reported (Christophers 1960), other studies such as that of Bond et al. (1970) obtained results similar to those of the current study.
+The proportion of hatched eggs during the winter period suggests that a relatively high proportion of eggs immersed in water can hatch even when mean temperatures are below 12°C. This seems to be contrary to expectations based on results of previous studies where no hatching at temperatures lower than 12°C was reported (Christophers 1960).
+However, other studies such as that of Bond et al. (1970) obtained results similar to those of the current study.
 Considering that both Bond's study and ours were conducted under natural conditions with varying temperatures, it is possible that hatching occurs during the day when the temperature exceeds the hatching threshold.
 In our study, when the average temperatures during immersion were lower than 12°C, mean maximum temperatures reached 14.8°C in June, 12°C in July, 17°C and 18°C in August, and 14°C in September.

-Results showed a high variability in egg hatching between weeks, with increased hatching from June to September, related to increases in the immersion temperature, in the mean temperature of 96 hours before the immersion, and in the photoperiod.
+Results showed a high variability in egg hatching between weeks, with increased hatching from June to September, related to increases of immersion temperature, preimmersion temperature, and photoperiod.
 These results are consistent with previous studies where the hatching rate increases when the mean temperature before and during the immersion increases (Christophers 1960, Monteiro et al. 2007, Byttebier et al. 2014).

-The higher proportion of egg hatching in the second immersion in laboratory conditions and the lower proportion of hatching at lower temperatures in the field suggest that although eggs were potentially able to hatch, less favorable environmental conditions lead to an increase in the spreading of the risk, ensuring the maintenance of an egg bank for future immersion events with more favorable conditions.
+The higher proportion of egg hatching in the second immersion in laboratory conditions than at lower temperatures in the field suggests that although eggs were potentially able to hatch, they did not under less favourable environmental conditions, and thus remain available for future immersion events with more favorable conditions.

 In this study, we documented variable proportions of eggs hatching from June through September.
-Nevertheless, our results do not allow estimating the size of the egg bank remaining after the winter, since our design included only a single hatching stimulus in the field each week.
+Nevertheless, our results do not allow estimating the proportion of the egg bank remaining after the winter, since our design included only a single hatching stimulus in the field each week.
 Future studies should assess how successive flooding events determined by the frequency and quantity of water supply (due to rainfall or human behavior) determine cumulative hatching response during unfavorable periods.
 Regarding the survival of immature stages of Ae. aegypti, our results indicate that a significant proportion of individuals reach the adult stage regardless of the time of hatching.
-The proportion of adults varied between cohorts, with survival increases for the latest cohorts, associated with the temperature increase from winter to spring in Buenos Aires city.
+However, survival increased for the latest cohorts, associated with the rise of temperature from winter to spring in Buenos Aires city.

 The higher proportion of females in cases with lower survival suggests that mortality due to unfavorable thermal conditions would act primarily on males.
 To our knowledge such pattern has not been reported previously, and the implications for the populations are not clear.
-The only marginally significant relationship between the hatching response and adult survival indicates a limited ability of eggs to anticipate favorable environmental conditions during the following weeks.
+The non significant relationship between the hatching response and adult survival indicates a limited ability of eggs to anticipate favorable environmental conditions during the following weeks.
 One of the most reliable environmental signals to anticipate subsequent conditions is the photoperiod, since it has a predictable pattern and, unlike temperature, is not subjected to variability (Danks 2007).
 Although we found a positive association between hatching and increasing photoperiod, our results do not allow concluding a causal relationship.
 To our knowledge, no studies have assessed the role of the photoperiod in the hatching response of Ae. aegypti eggs, although it has been demonstrated that this variable may affect other stages of development.
 For example, the photoperiod during the larval stage affects the survival of females (Costanzo et al. 2015).